🧱 Our Journey

 Inside the space, the timber flooring has been completed and the staircase rebuilt.
 The original staircase, after decades of wear, was found to be unsafe and had to be replaced.
 While newly constructed, its form and proportion were kept close to the original to retain the character of the space.
 The first floor was recently polished and is currently being protected while final works continue.

-Roof, Light, and Air
+Roof, Light and Air

 Along the roof structure, five horizontal timber beams run across the space.
 Three of these beams are original, dating back more than a century.
 Two were carefully replaced where the timber had deteriorated beyond repair.
 Where possible, the original structure was retained, with selective intervention made only for safety and longevity.
 Roof tiles were replaced and additional insulation was added beneath them to improve comfort while preserving the original roof form and profile.